jeffryhartanto/addressbook-level4/docs/DeveloperGuide.md

 ## Managing Dependencies

 A project often depends on third party libraries.
-For example, Task Scheduler depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
+For example, Task Scheduler depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing and [PrettyTime library](http://www.ocpsoft.org/prettytime/) for date parsing.
 Managing these _dependencies_ can be automated using Gradle.
 For example, Gradle can download the dependencies automatically, which is better than these alternatives.<br>
 a.
 Include those libraries in the repo (this bloats the repo size)<br>
 b.
 Require developers to download those libraries manually (this creates extra work for developers)<br>